Yousef-Amin/Yousef-Amin/README.md

 ### Hi there 👋

 I'm a second-year studying Computer Science 💻, with minors in ML 🤖 and Entrepreneurship 📈, at Princeton University. <br>

+🔐 I’m currently learning blockchains and Solidity <br>
+🍎 Developing a web-app to combat food insecurity in Hudson County <br>
+📫 How to reach me: yousef@princeton.edu <br>

 Let's connect for projects!

-🔐 I’m currently learning blockchains and Solidity
-🍎 Developing a web-app to combat food insecurity in Hudson County 📫 How to reach me: yousef@princeton.edu

 <!--
 **Yousef-Amin/Yousef-Amin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.